theo-armour/theo-armour.github.io/readme.md

 Theo Armour ~ Read Me
 ======================

+## Warning
+Be prepared to become confused.

+The web pages here are an app that is a catalog of apps that are catalogs of apps.
+Of course, all the apps do their stuff even when they are inside another catalog.
+Even worse: most everything can be viewed as source code or as an app.

+Welcome to my world!

 ## GitHub Presence
 You have two ways of viewing my files here on GitHub: